 Save, Pin or Bookmark our Glacier NP Itinerary so that you can easily access it while planning – and during – your trip to Montana!

 Glacier National Park Itinerary: 3 Days

 Our itinerary for Glacier National Park includes everything you need to plan your trip to GNP!
-In addition to summarizing a plan for 3 days in Glacier NP, we also detail other pertinent information; like how to get there, where to stay and what you will need.
-That said, for this GNP itinerary, we recommend staying in West Glacier – either in the park or outside of the West Entrance in one of the nearby towns (we offer more specific info at the end of the post!).
+In addition to summarizing a plan for 3 days in Glacier NP, we also detail other pertinent information; like how to get there and where to stay.

 Hiking is one of the top activities in Glacier National Park – and we feature many of the best easy to moderate hikes in our trip plan.
 For complete details about each hike, use our Hike Glacier National Park blog post.

-Pro Tip: Our sample Glacier NP Itinerary includes full days of sightseeing and outdoor adventures.
+Our sample Glacier NP Itinerary includes full days of sightseeing and outdoor adventures.
 However, heavy crowds and foul weather can wreak havoc on any Glacier National Park trip plan.
 With only 3 days in Glacier NP, we highly recommend having a backup plan to each day’s activities.
-To help, we offer suggestions throughout our GNP itinerary.
+To help, we offer suggestions throughout our Glacier National Park Montana itinerary.